AbhayaShankar/portfolio/checklist.md

 - Project Routes added ✅
 - About Section added ✅
+- Animations for Postfolio

 Things to do tomorrow - 21.08.2023

 1. Change the font of Project section to proper fz and everything ✅
-2. Add details in About section
+2. Add details in About section ✅
 3. Project List helper - Title Desc and correct texts.

 ------------------------------

 1. Note in projects add a different color for better experience.
 2. links in social icons... ✅
-3. Live Link and source code design fix
+3. Live Link and source code design fix ✅
 4. Conatct page - Image on the right - lets see if it looks good...
 5. About update...
 6. Error Page - Redirect back to home page after 6sec. ✅
 7. Wavy curve ✅
-8. 404.js ✅
+8. 404.js Left...
-9. 500.js page deisgn
+9. 500.js page design..
 10. Redirect feature implementation ✅
-11.
+11. Featured Blogs and Projects - h1 tag : fz change.